IEFTA Opens Bidding Process for ‘Telling the Real Story’ Website Redesign

 Additional services to be considered:

-- Support agreement/retainer
+- Support agreement/retainer – as a separate cost proposal

 - Ability to work as part of a creative team to create wireframes, storyboards, and prototypes and propose design options, including for mobile and social media platforms, including experience developing community sites with heavy social media integration.